Bark (botany): Uses

 In the cork oak (Quercus suber) the bark is thick enough to be harvested as a cork product without killing the tree; in this species the bark may get very thick (e.g. more than 20 cm has been reported).
+This may have been an adaption to help the tree survive wildfires.

 Some stem barks have significantly different phytochemical content from other parts.
 Some of these phytochemicals have pesticidal, culinary, or medicinally and culturally important ethnopharmacological properties.

 Bark contains strong fibres known as bast, and there is a long tradition in northern Europe of using bark from coppiced young branches of the small-leaved lime (Tilia cordata) to produce cordage and rope, used for example in the rigging of Viking Age longships.

 Among the commercial products made from bark are cork, cinnamon, quinine (from the bark of Cinchona) and aspirin (from the bark of willow trees).
 The bark of some trees, notably oak (Quercus robur) is a source of tannic acid, which is used in tanning.
 Bark chips generated as a by-product of lumber production are often used in bark mulch.
 Bark is important to the horticultural industry since in shredded form it is used for plants that do not thrive in ordinary soil, such as epiphytes.